Hillyn/stats220/README.md

 * I am taking STATS 220 because
   + I have a little coding experience and
   + want to learn more about it.
-- I am interested in learning about *coding*.
+- I am interested in learning about *coding*，because
+  1. I think it is very useful
+  2. It looks like something that smart people would do
+  3. I want to be the smart person

 A meme that captures how I currently feel about my university studies is ![](https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExZHI1Z3Rqc3N1ZnluOTNpb2ZwemRiNzl3N25zenlza3BrcG1kOG5zNCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9cw/iAIwyKeZlKBgIpH4TZ/giphy.gif)